tartan hearts highland dance

 Competition is at the heart of Highland dancing and all dancers are encouraged to compete.
 The skills acquired through competition and performance are invaluable in life and are a large part of what makes Highland dancers and alumni into successful lawyers, medical professionals, engineers, educators, published authors, clergy, first responders, elected officials and members of professional dance companies.

-There are a few requirements before joining our dancing school.
+There are a few requirements before joining our dance school.

 Potential students must: